-There are a minimum of four kinds of searching that go into a systematic review.
+There are four kinds of searching that go into a systematic review.

 Preliminary Search – This is the kind of searching most people do when they start thinking about conducting a systematic review.
 The results from a preliminary search are not exhaustive, and should not be used as the sole source of data for your systematic review.
 The goals of the preliminary search include: identifying existing reviews, assessing volume of potentially relevant studies (assume an exhaustive search will identify about 2-3 times the number located in a preliminary search), and locating at least 2-5 example articles that meet your review criteria.